EvanMi/local-first-distribute-lock/README.md

   figure 1
 </div>

+This project provides support for several different types of distributed locks, including reentrant read-write lock, reentrant lock, spin lock, and simple lock:
+- read-write lock: a reentrant read/write lock.
+- reentrant lock: a common lock that can be reentrant.
+- spin lock: reentrant lock, does not rely on message notifications (watch mechanism, message subscription), obtains lock based on local spin.
+- simple lock: Cannot re-enter lock, does not block, does not wait, fails to obtain, immediately returns false.

 This project was not started from scratch, but combined with existing distributed locks.Specifically, as follows.
 ## Combine with zookeeper
 This combination provides the following capabilities:
 ### readWriteLock
 ### lock
+### simpleLock
 ## Combine with redisson
 This combination provides the following capabilities:
 ### readWriteLock
 ### lock
 ### spinLock
+### simpleLock
 ## Combine with db
 This combination provides the following capabilities:
 ### spinLock
+### simpleLock